 Spooner Physical Therapy provides collaborative care throughout an athlete’s rehabilitation and helps the athlete achieve return to sport in the most optimal manner possible.
 We believe in a team approach that starts with communicating and working in partnership with the athlete, all of their healthcare providers – including their physicians and athletic trainer – and also working closely with their coaches as they transition back to their sport.
 We don’t just offer post-injury treatment, we also want to set the athlete up for success, through complimentary movement screening which helps to identify any deficits which could potentially lead to future injury.
 We develop a comprehensive plan based on what we uncover during the screening to ensure the best athlete takes the field.
 Whether you are the athlete, a parent/guardian, an athletic trainer, or a coach we understand that you are dealing with more than ever before and that is why during this ever changing, uncertain time, we want you to know that Spooner Physical Therapy is here to support you.

-If you are suffering from an injury or working toward getting back to sport and you would like to schedule an appointment with a Spooner physical therapist, you can click here to get started.
+If you are suffering from an injury or working toward getting back to sport and you would like to schedule an appointment with a Spooner physical therapist, reach out and get started today!

 Resources: